Act of Senedd Cymru: Period of intimation and royal assent

+By The Queen Herself Signed with Her Own Hand.

+The letters patent were also made in Welsh:

 Enacting formula

-Acts of the Assembly begin with the following words of enactment:
+Acts of the National Assembly for Wales begin with the following words of enactment:

+Acts of Senedd Cymru begin with the following words of enactment:

-Subjects in which Acts can be made
+Subjects in which acts can be made

 Under the Wales Act 2017, the Senedd has legislative competence to pass Acts on any matter relating only to Wales that is not a reserved matter, or which affects powers exercisable other than in relation to Wales.
 The list of reserved matters is extensive; it includes: